tma02/calico/README.md

 * Skipping cosmetics loading for players that have not changed
 * Optimize player animation updates
 * Other player processing optimizations (caught item, held item, sound effects)
+* QoL features
+  * Grant other users moderation permissions to kick, ban, and unban
   * Lobby IDs which cannot be spoofed for joining lobbies
 * Other bug fixes

 ## Install